quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Version Negotiation

-Version negotiation ensures that client and server agree to a QUIC version that is mutually supported.
-A server sends a Version Negotiation packet in response to each packet that might initiate a new connection, see
+Version negotiation ensures that client and server agree to a QUIC version that is mutually supported independent of the implemented version.
+A server can send a Version Negotiation packet in response to each packet that might initiate a new connection and is sufficiently large, see also
 {{packet-handling}} for details.

 The size of the first packet sent by a client will determine whether a server